mmccall/eMcellent/README.md

 ### Functions

 The library has two entry functions; note that both functions are synchronous.
-In the browser, these can be accessed as elements of the mParse object (ex. `mParse.parseLine();` ).
+In the browser, these can be accessed as elements of the mParse object (ex. `mParse.parse();` ).

-#### parseLine
+#### parse()

-`parseLine(inputString)`
+`parse(inputString)`

-Parses a single line of M/MUMPS code into the JSON representation.
+Parses a line or lines of M/MUMPS code into the JSON representation.

-`inputString` - A Line of M/MUMPS code.
+`inputString` - A Line of M/MUMPS code, or an entire routine.

-#### parseRoutine
+#### render()

-`parseRoutine(inputString)`
+`render(inputJSON)`

-Parses a routine of M/MUMPS code, returning an array of JSON representations marked up with line numbers.
+Renders either a single JSON representation, or an Array of JSON representations as text.

-`inputString` - An entire routine of M/MUMPS code, with lines separated by line feeds.
+`inputJSON` - A JSON object or array of JSON objects representing MUMPS code.

-### Return Format
+### JSON Format

-Parsed lines will be returned in the below format; parseRoutine returns an array of these objects.
+Parsed lines will be returned in the below format; this is the format for rendering objects as well.

 ```
 {
-	lineLabel: String,
-	lineNumber: Number,
+	lineNumber: Number,  //Number of the Line.
+	lineLeadSpace: String,  //Variable Starting Spacing.
+	lineLabel: String,  //Label of the Line of Code.
-	lineComment: String,
+	lineComment: String,  //Comment field of the Line of Code.
-	lineIndentation: Number,
+	lineIndentationArray: [String],  //Array of Indentations, represents nesting.
     lineRoutines: [{
-        mRoutine: String,
+        mRoutine: String,  //A MUMPS Routine.
-        mArguments: String,
+        mArguments: String,  //Arguments for the MUMPS Routine.
-        mPostConditional: String,
+        mPostConditional: String,  //Post Conditional Arguments for the Routine.
     }]
 }
 ```
 ### Contributions

 Pull requests are welcome, just be sure to include test cases.

+This code is licensed under Apache 2.0.